-Billing software these days come with an option to auto-post electronic remittances.
-This helps the staff to reconcile the outstanding balances in a more efficient way.
+Billing software these days comes with an option to auto-post electronic remittances.
+This helps the staff to reconcile the outstanding balances more efficiently.

 Environment-Friendly and Saving on Administrative Cost

 Since ERA does not involve the use of paper, it makes the entire process environment-friendly.
-This helps the company to reduce printing and paper cost.
-Also, with ERA staff needs less time to review and file records.
+This helps the company to reduce printing and paper costs.
+Also, with ERA, staff needs less time to review and file records.

 Quick Processing of Secondary Claims

-Since customer gets a quick receipt of the remittance over mail, he or she can forward the same to the people who require it or need specific information.
+Since the customer gets a quick receipt of the remittance over mail, they can forward the same to the people who require it or need specific information.

 Cost of Storage and Maintenance is Low

-Since it is not a paper receipt, there is no fuss of creating a separate place for holding all receipts.
+Since it is not a paper receipt, there is no fuss about creating a separate place for holding all receipts.
 Therefore, maintenance and storage cost reduces significantly.

-Some industries follow the practice of sending remittance advice more actively in comparison to the others.
+Some industries follow the practice of sending remittance advice more actively than others.
 However, the practice is becoming less popular with days.
-Also, with the rising popularity of online payment, remittance advices have become redundant.
-Nevertheless, if you make a payment online you can still make things easy for the supplier by sending a note via an email informing about the invoice number for which you made the payment.
+Also, with the rising popularity of online payment, remittance advice has become redundant.
+Nevertheless, if you make a payment online, you can still make things easy for the supplier by sending a note via an email informing them about the invoice number for which you made the payment.